Winter illnesses return with a vengeance

 Other infectious disease experts say they aren't very worried about HMPV.
 That virus, which is related to RSV, has been circulating for decades, so many people have immunity against it.

 While HMPV can cause serious complications like pneumonia, it usually causes only a cold.
 HMPV is spreading at low levels in the United States.
-But experts stress that HMPV does not appear to pose anything close to the threat posed by the flu and COVID-19, which is still killing hundreds of people every week, according to a report released Tuesday by the CDC.
+But experts stress that HMPV does not appear to pose anything close to the threat posed by the flu and COVID-19, which is still killing hundreds of people every week, according to the CDC.

 "We're tracking that closely," says the CDC's Jackson of HMPV.
 "I will say levels here in the U.S. are really at a typical level for this time of year.
 It's not anything out of whack compared to previous seasons."